ViktorKob/portfolio/README.md

 - Stay agile and "light-weight" for as long as possible; document and test when the right level of maturity is reached
 - [SOLID](https://en.wikipedia.org/wiki/SOLID)
 - [KISS](https://en.wikipedia.org/wiki/KISS_principle)
-- When checking in, try to
+- When checking in, try to make it clean what is changed, e.g. by using a ticket id and a few lines about the specific change
+- Commit often, deploy often, get feedback often; several times a day is good
 - And numerous other, that I do not necessarily know the name for

 # Status at the moment